Skip to content

 While

-{Statement or block of statement}
+{Statement or a set of statements}

 Wend